FDPRI Research and Reports

 UNCF Annual Report

 Putting students on the path to graduation.
-The secret behind the success of UNCF's 37-member colleges and universities and their students.
+The secret behind the success of UNCF's 37 member colleges and universities and their students.
 Bringing communities together for education.
 Closing the national college achievement gap.
 Advocating for K-12 education.
 UNCF and America's mayors.
-The power of an anonymous investment.
-These are just some of the highlights featured in UNCF’s most recent annual report.
+The power of an individual's investment.
+These are just some of the highlights featured in Invest in Better Futures, UNCF’s most recent annual report.

 Institute for Capacity Building